 Messaging Applicants with Team Engine

-Unfortunately, calling just doesn't work as well as it used to for contacting applicants.
-Due to the ease of sending text messages and the universal annoyance of robocalls, no one answers their phones anymore.
-Calling may not be effective, but texting is ubiquitous and effective.
+Due to the ease of sending text messages and the universal annoyance of spam calls, many people don't answer their phones anymore, making calling applicants ineffective.
+Texting on the other hand is ubiquitous and powerful.
 In fact, almost every text is read three seconds after being delivered.
-For most job seekers, corresponding over email is expected, and are more than happy to check their inbox.
+For most job seekers, corresponding over email is expected, and candidates are happy to check their inbox.
 By combining text with email, Team Engine provides a comprehensive method for communication.

 Overview

-The All-In-One communication platform lets our users easily call, text, and email all in the same place.
-Every conversation, either on the phone or computer, will be viewable in the same view and in chronological order.
+The All-In-One communication platform lets you easily call, text, and email all in the same place.
+Every conversation, either on the phone or computer, will be visible in Team Engine.

 Messages Tab Layout